How is bladder cancer diagnosed?

 Medical history and physical exam

-If the results of the exam are abnormal, your doctor will probably refer you to a urologist (a doctor specializing in diseases of the urinary system and male reproductive system) for further tests and treatment.
+If the results of the exam are abnormal, your doctor will probably do lab tests such as a urinalysis (see “Can bladder cancer be found early?”) and might refer you to a urologist (a doctor specializing in diseases of the urinary system and male reproductive system) for further tests and treatment.

 If bladder cancer is suspected, doctors will recommend a cystoscopy.
 For this exam, a urologist places a cystoscope – a slender tube with a light and a lens or a small video camera on the end – through the opening of the urethra and advances it into the bladder.
-Sterile salt water is then injected through the scope to expand the bladder and allow the doctor to look at the bladder lining.
+Sterile salt water is then injected through the scope to expand the bladder and allow the doctor to look at the inner lining of the bladder.

-Cystoscopy can be done in a doctor’s office or in the operating room.
+Cystoscopy can be done in a doctor’s office or in an operating room.
 Usually the first cystoscopy will be done in the doctor’s office using a small, flexible fiber-optic device.
 Some sort of local anesthesia may be used to numb the urethra and bladder for the procedure.
-If a general or spinal anesthesia is used, the procedure is done in the operating room.
+If the cystoscopy is done using general anesthesia (you are asleep) or spinal anesthesia (numbing the lower part of your body), the procedure is done in the operating room.

 If an abnormal area or a growth is seen, it will be biopsied.
-A thin instrument is threaded through the cystoscope to remove a small piece of tissue, which is then sent to a lab to be looked at under the microscope.
+A thin instrument will be threaded through the cystoscope to remove a small piece of tissue, which is then sent to a lab and looked at under the microscope.
 Salt water washings of the inside the bladder may also be collected to look for cancer cells.
 (Read further for more about biopsies.)